Church of St Mary the Virgin, Richmond: History

 Originally, the Church of the Holy Trinity in Richmond town square was said to be the mother church of the parish as it was within the castle walls, but as the town and population increased, so Trinity became the daughter church of St Mary's.
 It is said that the distance between the two was only 1,000 ft.
 The Church of the Holy Trinity was deconsecrated in 1960s and disposed of.
 Since the early 1970s, it has housed the Green Howards Regimental Museum, whereas the Church of St Mary, is host to their Regimental Chapel.
 Some historians have stated that the church of Holy Trinity was never the parish church, despite being within the town walls, as it had no evidence of a burial ground.
 Clarkson states in his History of Richmond, that Holy Trinity was too small to accommodate the growing population and so a "Low Church, situated on the declivity of the hill" was built.
 This was in the original burial ground for Trinity church, outside the town walls.
 However, until The Reformation, both churches were lesser in terms of religious importance in comparison to Easby Abbey (St Agatha).
 At this time, the parish only contained the town and borough with some outlying smaller houses.

-The church was constructed on a slope which leads down towards a sharp meander in the River Swale known as Clink Pool, (named after the wooded bank on the north side of the river), and across the river over Mercury Bridge, which was built in 1846 to afford an easy route into the town from the railway station.
+The church was constructed on a slope which leads down towards a sharp bend in the River Swale known as Clink Pool, (named after the wooded bank on the north side of the river), and across the river over Mercury Bridge, which was built in 1846 to afford an easy route into the town from the railway station.

 Parts of the nave and aisles date back to the middle of the 12th century, but the varied renovations have left a much altered church from what is believed to be a cruciform building originally.
 Some of the columns used in the church are believed to predate this structure and were incorporated into the 12th century church.
 The tower, which extends to 80 ft, was built c.
 1399–1400 by the Earl of Westmorland and the font dates from around the same time period.
 The tower is supported on each of its four corners by buttresses and internally used to have the arms of the Nevill family; The Earl of Westmorland (Ralph Neville), was granted the Honour of Richmond in 1399 by Henry IV, and he set about improving the church among other things.
 The font is carved from Teesdale Marble, which was quarried in the Egglestone area of County Durham.
 The stone is a form of limestone which has many fossil remnants within it and was popular as a building stone for abbeys and churches around the late 14th and early 15th centuries.